-Within the HMCS the CHARM model is the primary tool to support the environmental evaluation of the use of chemicals on the basis of available data on these chemicals and platform related conditions.
+Within the HMCS the CHARM model is the primary tool to support the environmental evaluation of the use of production chemicals on the basis of available data on these production chemicals and platform related conditions.
 CHARM does not assess any potential harm during the production and transport of chemicals or the handling of unused remainders but will only produce information on the potential harm to occur in the marine environment.
 Potential air pollution problems and human health problems are also not within the scope of CHARM.

 In principle CHARM can handle more or less complete datasets.
 The user has to define the criteria for using CHARM and has also to define the basis for decisions to be made on the results of CHARM, as it is a decision support tool and not a decision imposing method.
-The CHARM method enables a stepwise evaluation of E & P chemicals by means of a successive pre-screening - hazard assessment -risk analysis - risk management.
+The CHARM method enables a stepwise evaluation of E & P production chemicals by means of a successive pre-screening - hazard assessment -risk analysis - risk management.
 CHARM is derived from currently available models for the environmental evaluation of substances and is based on internationally accepted principles.

 There are different sets of calculation rules for production chemicals, drilling chemicals, cementing and also completion and workover chemicals that reflect the different ways that they are applied on the offshore installation.
 There are different rules for straightforward production chemicals and those which are either surfactants or used in injected water.
-Surfactants which are used for drilling, cementing and also completion and workover operations have no special rules, although they have the same problems with measurement of partition coefficient as production chemicals which are surfactants.
-At the time of writing this has been recognised but not acted upon.
+Some production chemicals, eg squeeze treatment scale inhibitors are used in a way whereby assessment may be better made by using the rules derived for completion and workover chemicals.
+All the rules are described in the CHARM User Guide [12].
 CHARM assessment is made on a substance basis.
-Where a chemical is made up of a number of component substances, a CHARM assessment is run on each substance in the mixture and the HQ for the chemical or preparation is taken as the highest HQ calculated for each of the substances.
+Where a production chemical is made up of a number of component substances, a CHARM assessment is run on each substance in the mixture and the HQ for the production chemical or preparation is taken as the highest HQ calculated for each of the substances.